• Double-bridge static cone penetrometer

 Stored measurement data: XXX

-Stored measurement data: XXX (representing the total number of measurement data files stored on this device), Stored calibration data: XXX (representing the total number of calibration data files stored on this device),
+Stored measurement data: XXX (representing the total number of stored measurement data records on this device); Stored calibration data: XXX (representing the total number of stored calibration data records on this device).

-Enter material ID: XXX (User selects the material ID to display)
+Enter data ID: XXX (The user selects the data ID to be displayed)

 •

-1. Enter material ID: XXX, then press the Confirm key, and the material data will immediately appear on the screen.
+1. Enter data number: XXX, then press the Confirm key, and the data for this record will be displayed on the screen.

 xx.x xx.xx xxx.x xxx.x